 The International Baccalaureate (IB) offers a Career-related Programme (CP) in authorised IB World Schools.
-This programme serves as an alternative to the IB Diploma Programme (DP) and A Levels.
+This programme serves as an alternative to the IB Diploma Programme (DP).
 As with all IB programmes, the CP is recognised worldwide and provides a holistic approach to education, valuing student attributes alongside theoretical and practical knowledge.

 The IB CP is designed to offer a unique, two-year vocational training experience for students who prefer a practical, career-focused approach to learning.
 The programme combines academic subjects with the demands of professional work and gives recognition for personal development.